Thursday, September 19, 2024

 Baby was quiet tonight.

 "Yes, and free," the man replied.
-"The concert has not started yet, but will start soon,"
+"The concert has not started yet,"

 My husband and I glanced at each other.
-We exchanged a look and a shrug that said, "Why not?
+We exchanged a shrug that said, "Why not?
 Let's do it!" so we scaled the steps and the man handed us the programs.
-Although visitors from all over the world often toured this historic cathedral, Ghanashyam and I had actually attended masses and come to pray many times over the years not so much as tourists but as spiritual seekers.
+Although visitors from all over the world often toured this historic cathedral, Ghanashyam and I had actually attended masses and come to pray here many times over the years.
 This evening's program, though, struck me as a bit out of place.
 Romantic ballads sung in a church

 We sidled into a pew and sat down amidst the gathering crowd that softly chattered.
 I read through the program that the man had handed us at the door and felt, again, a flash of growing confusion and unease.

-"Ghanashyam," I said, "these songs are about a man who becomes infatuated with a milkmaid who he marries, but then she cheats on him with another man in the village.
+"Ghanashyam," I said, "these songs are about a man who becomes infatuated with a milkmaid who he convinces to marry him, but then she cheats on him with another man in the village.
 Then he pines away and basically commits suicide out of jealousy and revenge.
 Why on earth would they be hosting a program like this in a Catholic church?
 Isn't this a place for worshipping God?"

 "I don't know," he replied, shaking his head.
 "They probably rented out the space.
 It is a strange program,"